 - The ARPA allocation should cover the full costs of facility development, program development, and launch during the Start-up Phase.
-The approved \$10 million investment of ARPA funds to this project will support the program launch and facility development during the Start-up Phase ending December 2026.
-During the Startup Phase, MassCEC will also support the advancement of offshore testing and validation facilities, which was identified as having high value by all stakeholder groups. - The average annual external funding needs for the Operating Period is estimated at roughly \$2 million.
-DNV estimated the average annual difference over the Operating Period between program revenues and total costs at \$2 million.
+The costs of program launch and facility development during the Start-up Phase ending December 2026 are estimated to be approximately \$7.0 million.
+The approved \$10 million investment of ARPA funds to this project will support the Start-up Phase and will allow for the advancement of offshore testing and validation facilities, which was identified as having high value by all stakeholder groups. - The average annual external funding needs for the Operating Period is estimated at roughly \$1.5 to 2 million.
+DNV estimated the average annual difference over the Operating Period between program revenues and total costs at \$1.5 to 2 million.
 DNV used this amount as the annual target in assessing the likelihood of meeting the program's external funding needs.
 The project team reviewed total funding amounts allocated, eligible uses, current activities, and criteria for award or release of the three funding sources identified above.
 Based on this review, we concluded that it will be feasible to meet funding requirements from those three sources given a focused and consistent effort by MassCEC with support from partners and stakeholders.